 - We support organizations promoting ESG awareness in the investment community.

-- The LGM Group through its subsidiary BMO Global Asset Management (Asia) Limited, is a founder member of the Association for Sustainable & Responsible Investment in Asia (ASrIA), established in 2001, and a member of the Asian Corporate Governance Association (ACGA).
+- LGM Investments through BMO GAM EMEA, is a member of the Association for Sustainable & Responsible Investment in Asia (ASrIA), established in 2001, and a member of the Asian Corporate Governance Association (ACGA).